rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 ### Identity value of a reduction's or scan's binary operator

-The initial value of a reduction or scan is not necessarily the same as an identity value of the reduction's or scan's binary operator.
 An *identity value* `id` of a binary operator `bop` is a value such that `bop(x, id)` equals `bop(id, x)` equals `x` for all valid arguments `x` of `bop`.